 - If your PC is outside its warranty, it is often more cost-effective to purchase a new one than to replace faulty components.

-- If your computer is over a year old, it may be worth installing an upgraded component (eg a larger hard disk) instead of a direct replacement.
+- If your computer is over a year old, it may be worth installing an upgraded component (a larger hard disk drive, for example) instead of a direct replacement.

-- Do not buy without a definite assurance that the new part will be compatible with your system.
+- Do not buy replacement parts unless you are sure that they are compatible with your system.

 It may be best to call in an expert to fix critical hardware